SWEN90009-2024/SC-BlueRing/README.md

 - Based on sprint1 feedback, we have removed sprint1 subfolder.
 - Based on sprint1 feedback, we have update our [Project Background](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/Project%20Background.md).
 Updated what is the problem why need solution and what is the solution? and the target audience has been identified.
 - Based on sprint1 feedback, we have update our [Requirements Elicitations](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/Requirements%20Elicitations_SC.md).
 Added [roles and responsibility](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/Roles%20and%20Responsibilities.md) and has been identified.
-- Based on sprint1 feedback, we have update Readme and display the team members and stakeholders.
+- Based on sprint1 feedback, we have update README file and display the team members and stakeholders.
-- Based on sprint1 feedback, we have add changlogs for each sprint in Readme.
+- Based on sprint1 feedback, we have add changlogs for each sprint in README file.
 - For sprint2, we have upload the evidence that the process to create personas which include [DBF list](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/before%20personas/DBF-List.pdf) and [Motivational model](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/before%20personas/Motivational%20model.pdf) in the [before persona](https://github.com/SWEN90009-2024/SC-BlueRing/tree/main/docs/before%20personas) subfolder.
 - For sprint2, we have made and upload the [personas](https://github.com/SWEN90009-2024/SC-BlueRing/tree/main/docs/personas) that followed the Motivational model and our team research.
 The personas strictly follow the file format required by the unimelb.
 - For sprint2, we have made and upload the [user stories](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/user%20story/user%20stories.pdf) cover the capabilities required by the client in [user story](https://github.com/SWEN90009-2024/SC-BlueRing/tree/main/docs/user%20story) subfolder.
 The user stories strictly follow the file format required by the unimelb.
 - For sprint2, we have build [meeting with mentor](https://github.com/SWEN90009-2024/SC-BlueRing/tree/main/docs/meetings/Mentor%20Meetings) subfolder in [meeting](https://github.com/SWEN90009-2024/SC-BlueRing/tree/main/docs/meetings) foler, and we have upload one [mentor meeting](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/meetings/Mentor%20Meetings/9%20April%20Meeting.md) recording.
 - For sprint2, we added the [team meetings](https://github.com/SWEN90009-2024/SC-BlueRing/tree/main/docs/meetings/Team%20Meetings) in team meeting subfolder.
+- For sprint2, we have update the Repository Structure in README file.

 ## Changelogs for sprint1